phootip/Gridhub/README.md

 # Forking Our Project
 Feel free to fork our project and send us pull request.
 However, these are the things that should be minded:
-- We wrote the code so that the game is functional enough can be played before the deadline, To do so, our code is *not* clean.
+- We wrote the code so that the game is functional enough (playable) before the deadline, To do so, our code is *not* clean.
 - There is a _collection_ of bugs.
 Some might be known to us (but too lazy to fix them), some might not.
 Anyway, feel free to create a new issue or send us pull request.
 We appreciate your contributions!
 - Expect weird things in our code. :D